 - A. Yes.
-If you are a stockholder of record, you can change or revoke your vote at any time before it is voted at the 2019 Annual Meeting by: - executing and delivering a proxy bearing a later date, which must be received by the Company's Secretary at One New York Plaza, 50th Floor, New York, NY 10004, Attention: Michael T. Sheehan, before the original proxy is voted at the 2019 Annual Meeting; - filing a written revocation or written notice of change, as the case may be, which must be received by the Company's Secretary, before the original proxy is voted at the 2019 Annual Meeting; or - attending the 2019 Annual Meeting and voting in person.
+If you are a stockholder of record, you can change or revoke your vote at any time before it is voted at the 2020 Annual Meeting by: - executing and delivering a proxy bearing a later date, which must be received by the Company's Secretary at One New York Plaza, 50th Floor, New York, NY 10004, Attention: Michael T. Sheehan or via email at michael.sheehan@revlon.com, before the original proxy is voted at the 2020 Annual Meeting; - filing a written revocation or written notice of change, as the case may be, which must be received by the Company's Secretary, before the original proxy is voted at the 2020 Annual Meeting; or - attending the 2020 Annual Meeting and voting in person.